+FIN 207 Cr.3

 FIN 437 Cr.3

 Application of financial theories and models using spreadsheets to make financial decisions.
 Focus on utilizing existing and creating new financial spreadsheet functions, sensitivity analysis, and scenario analysis.
 Prerequisite: FIN 355; admission to business.
-Offered Spring.
+Offered Fall, Spring.

 FIN 440/540 Cr.3